 Taking on the Twists and Turns to McKenzie Pass in Oregon

-McKenzie Pass is a high mountain pass at an elevation of 1,623m (5,335ft) above sea level, located at the border of Linn and Deschutes counties in the US state of Oregon.
+McKenzie Pass is a high mountain pass at an elevation of 1,623m (5,335ft) above sea level, located on the boundary between Linn and Deschutes counties in the US state of Oregon.

 Where is McKenzie Pass?